carrionalfredo/Spaceship-Titanic/README.md

 The selected model and its training logic has been exported to the `train.py` script, that generates the `LGRmodel.bin` pickle file.

-The file `predict.py` loads the `LGRmodel.bin` and deploy it vía web service with **Flask**.
+The file `predict.py` loads the `LGRmodel.bin` and deploy it via web service with **Flask**.

 All the dependencies and the virtual environment used in this project are provided in the [`pipfile`](https://raw.githubusercontent.com/carrionalfredo/Spaceship-Titanic/main/Pipfile) uploaded in this repository.

-In order to install this dependencies and virtual environment, with `Pipenv` instaled and once downloaded the  `pipfile` and `pipfile.lock` files in the working directory, execute the next command:
+In order to install this dependencies and virtual environment, with `Pipenv` installed and once downloaded the  `pipfile` and `pipfile.lock` files in the working directory, execute the next command:

         pipenv install

 This will install the dependencies from the `pipfile.lock` file.
 To activate the virtual environment for this project, run:

         pipenv shell

 Also, its posible run a command inside this virtual environment with: